Code-Institute-Submissions/Feeling-Lucky-Punk/README.md

 The quotes vary in genre so any user can find some recogniseable quotes from classic films and maybe a few quotes they wouldnt be familliar with.

 ## Scope
-The game is fairly straight forward allowing for a wide variation in users.
+The game is fairly straight forward allowing for a wide variation of users.
 Every feature added to the game meets the user need requirments and is essential to get the most enjoyment out of the game.

 ## Structure
 In order to really enjoy the the game easy navigation and flow of content was essential.
 Moving from page to page is done at the click of a button.
 There are only four main pages and none of them